 Beginning in Round 2, a Last Month of Life (LML) Interview was introduced.
 The LML is a portion of the SP interview and is conducted with a proxy respondent, usually a family member, to obtain information on the end of life experience for persons who died between rounds.
 For persons in residential care if a family member cannot be identified the LML is conducted with a facility staff member.
 The LML interview contains the following sections of the SP Interview: IS, RE, PD, LM, MD, CP, MO, DM, SC, DS, and PA.
 Routing through the interview is based on flags indicating the sample person was deceased (and whether the SP was not alert or not mobile in the last month).

-For deceased persons who were not alert in the last month of life (based on response to PD6) these LML sections were not administered in Round 2: CP, MO, DM, SC, DS, PA.
-For deceased persons who were not administered in Round 2: MD, CP, MO, DM.
+In Rounds 2 and 3, for deceased persons who were not alert in the last month of life (based on response to PD6) these LML sections were not administered: CP, MO, DM, SC, DS, PA.
+For deceased persons who were not mobile in the last month of life (based on response to PD7) these LML sections were not administered: MD, CP, MO, DM.